A Blues Guitar lesson on Albert Collins, an electric blues guitar master.

 By learning the blues licks of this blues guitar legend you will take your playing to a new level.
 I highly recommend listening to his masterful blues guitar style.

-For more info on Slide guitar and Blues Guitar please visit Learning Guitar Now.
+For more info on Blues Guitar please visit Learning Guitar Now.

 He played some SCREAMING guitar, and his tone is unmistakeable.
 He was one of a kind, and is missed.